 But what about the actual social ramifications of both abortion and childbirth?
 Is there a risk of overpopulation?

 Indeed the fear of overpopulation was widespread and accepted in the science of the nineteenth century.

 The British economist, Thomas Malthus, was convinced that population growth would lead to mass starvation.
 This is what he wrote in his “scientific” formulation.

 “The power of population is indefinitely greater than the power in the earth to produce subsistence for man.”

 Malthus has been disproven by history.
-Since his time, scientists have invented fertilizer and improved agricultural techniques that can feed expanding populations.
-The source of starvation in the twentieth century has not been the lack of food, but rather misguided government policy and war.
-As in the Soviet attempt to enforce Communist ideology on Ukrainian farmers in the 1930s, which led to the starvation of millions amid the abundance of Ukraine’s bread basket.
-Professor of History, Timothy Snyder places the blame for the “Holodomor” – Ukrainian for “to kill by starvation” on Stalin in his 2010 book Bloodlands and he points out that the Nazis also practiced starvation as an instrument of war by rationing food and systematically starving prisoners of war and Jews in concentration camps and ghettos.
+Since his time, scientists have invented fertilizer and improved agricultural techniques to feed expanding populations.
+The source of starvation in the twentieth century has not been the lack of food but somewhat misguided government policy and war, as in the Soviet attempt to enforce Communist ideology on Ukrainian farmers in the 1930s, which led to the starvation of millions amid the abundance of Ukraine’s bread basket.
+Professor of History Timothy Snyder places the blame for the “Holodomor” – Ukrainian for “to kill by starvation” on Stalin in his 2010 book Bloodlands and he points out that the Nazis also practiced starvation as an instrument of war by rationing food and systematically starving prisoners of war and Jews in concentration camps and ghettos.